Harkirtan/Connect-Four/README.md

 - In an IDE: Run StartFrame.java
 - Using Maven
 - Using JAR executable located in the out folder at ConnectFour/out/artifacts/ConnectFour_jar

+- Test files can be found at ConnectFour/src/test/java

 ## Features Implemented